torchbox/wagtail-footnotes/README.md

   - Default: `["bold", "italic", "link"]`
   - Use this to update a list of Rich Text features allowed in the footnote text.

+- `WAGTAIL_FOOTNOTES_REFERENCE_TEMPLATE`
+  - Default: `"wagtail_footnotes/includes/footnote_reference.html"`
+  - Use this to set a template that renders footnote references.
+The template receives the footnote `index` in its context.

 ## 🌍 Internationalisation

 Wagtail Footnotes can be translated.
 Note that in a multi-lingual setup, the URL setup for footnotes